11 golf books every golfer should read

 The Greatest Game Ever Played: A True Story - Mark Frost

 Penned by the author of Twin Peaks, this novel recounts the true story of the 1913 US Open at the Country Club in Brookline.
 Focusing on Francis Oumet and Harry Vardon, the narrative examines their lives, exploring social barriers along the way until it culminates in one of the most incredible moments in golfing history.
 It's a story which was also turned in to a 2005 movie.

 RRP: £12.99 - BUY NOW

 The Short Game Bible - Dave Pelz

 In a bid to lower your scores?
-Pelz's Short Game Bible is the first in a four part series of books which talks through how get better results by targetting your short game the right way, by finding your weakness and improving it.
+Pelz's Short Game Bible is the first in a four-part series of books which talks through how to get better results by targetting your short game the right way, by finding your weakness and improving it.

 Mind Game: The Secrets of Golf's winners - Thomas Bjorn and Michael Calvin

 In a groundbreaking exposé of pro golf, Mind Game captures the distinctive nature of the game, and the philosophies of players who dominate the world rankings.
 It's a darker look at tour life, featuring moving accounts from Graeme McDowell, Henrik Stenson, Tommy Fleetwood and many more.
 The mental demons they’ve battled with - and continue to do so – shows they are just as vulnerable as the rest of us.
 A must read.

 Commander in Cheat: How Golf explains trump - Rick Reilly